lubuntu-team/manual/source/2/2.2/2.2.6/qpdfview.rst

 If you have a particularly long pdf file you might want to make a bookmark to find a specific thing easily.
 To create a bookmark press :kbd:`control +b` or  :menuselection:`Bookmarks -->  Add Bookmark` and give the bookmark a memorable title and description so you can find it in this document again easily.
 If you later want to remove the bookmark go :menuselection:`Bookmarks --> Remove bookmark` or press :kbd:`control+ shift+ B`.

 To jump to the start of a pdf file press the :kbd:`home` key or :menuselection:`Edit --> First Page`.
 To jump to the last page of a pdf file press the :kbd:`end` key or :menuselection:`Edit --> Last Page`.
 To move to the next page with a keyboard press :kbd:`Spacebar` or press :kbd:`Backspace` to move back a page.
+If you scroll past the end of a page on qpdfview you can change the page.

 Screenshot
 ----------